madhub/SignalrConfPush/SignalrService/readme.md

 	```shell
 		kubectl apply -f signalr-service-deployment.yaml
 	```
-- Point your Web Browser to http://kubernetes.docker.internal/swagger to see the API documentation
+- Point your Web Browser to http://kubernetes.docker.internal/swagger to see the REST API documentation